kdoore/CS2335-Gitbook/spawn_prefab_gameobjects.md

 			onSpawn();
 	}

-	// Function that will be called automatically when the crystal dies public void OnPickUpDied (PickUp thisPickUp){
+	// EventHandler Function that will be called automatically when the crystal dies
+    // This allows it to spawn a new prefab instance, and then
+    // we need to remember to unregister

+	public void OnPickUpDied (PickUp thisPickUp){

 		// We unsubscribe to avoid memory leaks, we need to use the